Aliases for TOP3B Gene

 GeneCards Summary for TOP3B Gene

 TOP3B (Topoisomerase (DNA) III Beta) is a Protein Coding gene.
-Diseases associated with TOP3B include breast cancer.
-Among its related pathways are Homologous recombination and Fanconi anemia pathway (KEGG).
-GO annotations related to this gene include DNA topoisomerase type I activity and DNA topoisomerase activity.
+Diseases associated with TOP3B include brain stem cancer and brain stem glioma.
+Among its related pathways are Homologous recombination and Fanconi anemia pathway.
+GO annotations related to this gene include poly(A) RNA binding and DNA topoisomerase activity.
 An important paralog of this gene is TOP3A.

 UniProtKB/Swiss-Prot for TOP3B Gene